amber-smalltalk/amber-documentation/js-glossary.md

 ### What is `grunt`?

-Grunt is build system for the JavaScript ecosystem.
-In the root directory of the project, grunt looks for a file `Gruntfile.js`.
-This defines tasks to be done and binds them together, similarly to what `Makefile` does for the `make` build system in UNIX.
+Grunt is a build system for the JavaScript ecosystem.
+In the root directory of the project, grunt looks for a file called `Gruntfile.js`.
+This defines tasks to be done and binds them together, similarly to what a `Makefile` does for the `make` build system in UNIX.
 Grunt is installed through the npm package manager and must be installed in three parts:
 - `grunt` - the runtime, installed as development dependency of the project,
 - `grunt-xxx-yyy` - modules with reusable tasks, also as development dependency of the project, and
 - `grunt-cli`, the CLI command that drives the runtime using `Gruntfile.js`, which should be installed globally.